JoshuaChi/joshuachi.github.com/_posts/2010-12-19-nodejs-with-socket-io.markdown

 tags: -nodejs -js
 ---

-Just find a beautiful and simplest javascript code to solve :
+Just find a beautiful and simplest javascript code:
 <pre>
   // In both HTTP servers and clients it is possible to queue up several
   // outgoing messages.
 This is easiest to imagine in the case of a client.